If You Think Investment Education Is Expensive, Just Try Ignorance

 It's incongruous to own self-responsibility in your mind for your financial future, yet not take action by educating yourself on how to make smart investment decisions.
 Anything less is irresponsible.

 Prioritizing your financial education is how you become self-responsible for your financial future.
-It is the fourth reason financial education is necessary.
+It's the fourth reason financial education is necessary.

 It's critically important that your financial intelligence grow at least as fast as your portfolio.
 Why?